iszczesniak/cpp/aop.md

   - January 30, 2026 (the whole material).

-  The grade withing the first deadline is an average of three highest, **passing** grades chosen from among the four test grades.
-If you don't manage to get three positive test grades, then you fail (get the 2.0 grade) within the first deadline.
+  The grade withing the first deadline is an average of three highest, **passing** test grades chosen from among the four test grades.
+If you don't manage to get three **passing** test grades, then you a failing grade (2.0) within the first deadline.

   If you miss a test, you get a failing grade from that test.
 A test cannot be retaken.
-The last test is chance to get an extra grade.
+The last test is a chance to get an extra grade.

 * Deadline II: based on a test during the time for the first exam.

+## Exam grade

-You can take an exam twice during the exam session, provided you have a positive grade from the laboratory class.
+You can take an exam twice during the exam session, provided you have a passing grade from the laboratory class.
 The exam is written, like an essay.

 Exam deadlines: